 Applications built on Couchbase can have timeouts configured at the following levels:

-The Couchbase PHP SDK does not have any connection, authentication, or request timeouts which are configurable, however you can build timeouts which are managed by your own application.
+The Couchbase PHP SDK does not have any connection, authentication, or request timeouts which can be set as of the 1.0 version of the SDK.

 The following are timeouts that can be set for a connection to Couchbase Server from the Java SDK: